Chiral and Clock phases in Twisted Dipolar Clusters

-The triangular cluster supports only single radial and single vortex chiral phases, Fig.\ref{fig:f4}(a).
-In contrast, the hexagonal twisted system shows multiple plateaus in $\chi$, indicating distinct clock-like chiral textures within the same Ising sector, Fig.\ref{fig:f4}(d).
-This suggests lattice-harmonic effects beyond the rigid chiral regime of the triangle.
-Although the dipolar Hamiltonian is globally spin-rotation invariant, this symmetry is reduced once dipoles occupy fixed positions $\{\bm r_i\}$. \\ We consider low-energy chiral textures described by angles $\{\theta_i\}$ and a collective rotation $\theta_i \to \theta_i + \alpha$, which defines a phase $\alpha$.
+To investigate how the clock anisotropy evolves as the number of sites $N$ in a polygon increases, we consider low-energy chiral configurations characterized by angular variables $\{\theta_i\}$ together with a collective rotational degree of freedom $\theta_i \to \theta_i + \alpha$, where $\alpha$ is a phase.
 Substituting it into the dipolar Hamiltonian gives a periodic energy $E(\alpha)$.
 Because the dipoles form a regular $N$-gon, the system is invariant only under $C_N$ rotations, $E(\alpha)=E\!\left(\alpha+\frac{2\pi m}{N}\right)$, $m\in\mathbb Z$.
-The Fourier series of $E(\alpha)$ contains only $C_N$-compatible harmonics, $E(\alpha)=E_0-\sum_{p=1}^{\infty} V_{pN}\cos(pN\alpha-\theta_{pN})$.
-The leading term is the $N$-fold harmonic, $E(\alpha)\simeq E_0-V_N\cos(N\alpha-\theta_0)$, yielding an emergent $Z_N$ clock anisotropy \cite{maryasin2016low}.
-The collective phase $\alpha$ is fixed by the internal angular correlations of the texture, where the clock-harmonic amplitude is set by the strength of correlations around the polygon.
-To leading order, $V_N \propto |\kappa|^N$, since the $N$-fold harmonic comes from correlated angular differences accumulated around the loop.
-Thus, clock anisotropy is strong in vortex-like textures and is strongly suppressed in radial configurations.
+The Fourier series of $E(\alpha)$ contains only $C_N$-compatible harmonics, $E(\alpha)=E_0-\sum_{p=1}^{\infty} V_{pN}\cos(pN\alpha-\theta_{pN})$ where the leading term is the $N$-fold harmonic, $E(\alpha)\simeq E_0-V_N\cos(N\alpha-\theta_0)$, yielding an emergent $Z_N$ clock anisotropy \cite{maryasin2016low}.
+The collective phase $\alpha$ is fixed by the internal angular correlations of the texture, where the clock-harmonic amplitude is set by the strength of dipolar correlations around the polygon.
+To leading order, one finds that $V_N \propto |\kappa|^N$, since the $N$-th harmonic arises from the coherent accumulation of angular phase differences along the closed polygonal loop, such that its amplitude is controlled by the product of local angular correlations.
+Consequently, clock anisotropy is pronounced in vortex-like configurations and is reduced in radially symmetric textures.
 We identify the collective clock phase as $\vartheta \equiv \alpha$.
-Let $\bm r_{i\ell}(\phi)$ be the fixed position of site $i$ in layer $\ell\in\{b,t\}$, with $\bm r_{ib}$ being independent of $\phi$, and $\bm r_{it}(\phi)$ obtained by rigidly rotating the top polygon.
+Let $\bm r_{i\ell}(\phi)$ be the fixed position of site $i$ in polygon $\ell\in\{b,t\}$, with $\bm r_{ib}$ being independent of $\phi$, and $\bm r_{it}(\phi)$ obtained by rigidly rotating the top polygon.
 Each polygon has a collective clock phase $\vartheta_\ell$ associated with a collective rotation of the low-energy texture.
-Because each polygon has only $C_N$ symmetry, the intralayer energies generate the emergent clock pinning
+Because each polygon has only $C_N$ symmetry, the intrapolygon energies generate the emergent clock pinning

 where $V_N$ quantifies the breaking of the $\rm U(1)$ rotational symmetry down to $C_N$.
 We define the $Z_N$-projected collective phase of polygon $\ell$ from the minimized microscopic angles $\{\theta_{i\ell}\}_{i=1}^{N}$.
 A convenient definition is obtained from the $N$-fold harmonic